 With Students in Allied Organizations

-- Gatherings with students from allied organizations (physical therapy, occupational therapy, special education, etc.) on campus.
+- Meet-and-Greets with students from allied organizations (physical therapy, occupational therapy, special education, etc.) [VIRTUAL IDEA]

 - Friendly sports competitions (NSSLHA chapter versus another allied organization on campus)

-- Events with audiologists and speech-language pathologists within your community
+- Invite audiologists and speech-language pathologists within your community to chat with students

 - Auction and/or raffle (solicit giveaway items from area merchants)